Perpetua (typeface): Related typefaces

 As many of Gill's faces and lettering projects show characteristic features, many of Gill's other families are similar in spirit.
 Joanna has similarities to Perpetua but a more robust colour on the page with regular slab serifs and an only slightly slanted italic; Gill described it as "a book face free from all fancy business".
 Gill's family for the Golden Cockerel Press, which has been digitised as ITC Golden Cockerel, also has similarities.
 Monotype's Gill Facia family from the digital period, reviving Gill's lettering projects such as for WH Smith, is a more festive and decorative family in the same style particularly intended for display-size text.
 After Gill's death Monotype's competitor Linotype, seeking to have a Gill design for their line-up, licensed rights to a roman type by Gill for the Bunyan Press, and released it with a Gill-style italic under the name of "Pilgrim".
 This proved very successful: Frank Newfeld has praised it as "a gutsier Perpetua".

-Financier, by Kris Sowersby, is a respected revival influenced by Perpetua and other Gill designs, in particular the more solid Solus and Joanna.
+Financier, by Kris Sowersby, is a respected revival influenced by Perpetua and other Gill designs, in particular Solus and Joanna.
 Particularly acclaimed for being released in optical sizes for small and large text unlike the official Monotype digitisations, it was commissioned by the Financial Times and has also been commercially released.

 Also loosely inspired by Perpetua is Constantia, a typeface by John Hudson for Microsoft and intended to render well for onscreen display.